jared-smith-kr/Typescript-Lightning-Talks/talks/the-m-word/README.md

 ## Now Back To Your Regularly Scheduled Programming: Why Does Any of this Matter?

 Ok, I hear you, like Jared, bruh, I'm sure that's really cool if you're a Math PhD but I build React Components yo, do I really need any of this?
 And the answer is... probably not?
 A lot of this matters a lot more to library authors than to application developers.
 But that distinction is a false dichotomy: if you ever extract some code into it's own thing in order to use it in multiple places you are, in the relevant sense, a "library author".
 You have the same problem: can I extract this bit of code for reuse?
 Remember back in talk \#8 with the utilities to extract Promise/Set/Array types?
+Also, while you can *absolutely* have a solid career without knowing this, the people who e.g. built React are very much aware of these things and they're behind some of the principles of React architecture.

 ```typescript
 type GetPromiseType<T> = T extends Promise<infer U> ?
 U : never;